Ed-ward/exadel/task3/4-dockerhub/README.md

+4. и 4.1

-Push your docker image to docker hub (https://hub.docker.com/).
+* Push your docker image to docker hub (https://hub.docker.com/).
-Create any description for your Docker image.
+* Create any description for your Docker image.

+You can push a new image to this repository using the CLI docker tag local-image:tagname new-repo:tagname docker push new-repo:tagname
+Make sure to change tagname with your desired image repository tag.

+EXTRA:
-EXTRA: Integrate your docker image and your github repository.
+* Integrate your docker image and your github repository.
-Create an automatic deployment for each push.
+* Create an automatic deployment for each push.
 (The Deployment can be in the “Pending” status for 10-20 minutes.
 This is normal).